-Flowers: The tree is monoecious, that is with separate male and female flowers.
+Flowers: White Oak is monoecious, that is with separate male and female flowers.
 Male flowers are a yellow-green, appearing in slender catkins, 2 to 4 inches long at the ends of the prior years growth.
-Each male flower has six stamens (can very from 2 to 12), which have long spreading white filaments when the flower fully opens.
+Each male flower usually has six stamens (can very from 2 to 12), which have long spreading white filaments when the flower fully opens.
 The female flowers are more reddish-green and appear as small slender spikes in the axils of new growth.
-The styles are slender and short.
+They have 3 (to 6) carpels and styles that are slender and short.
+There are no petals; both sexes have the sepals are fused together.
 Both appear with the leaves.

 Habitat: White Oak grows best in moist well drained soils, uplands and lowlands, but adapts to heavier soils.
 It grows slowly and is long-lived.
 The root system is a deep taproot and spreading lateral roots and will vigorously sprout from a stump.
 White Oak is very sensitive to soil compaction in the root zone.
 It is a highly variable species and will hybridize with Swamp White Oak and Bur Oak.